Tecktron/timeservice/README.md

 #### UTC offset
 This will return all the time zones for the requested offset.

-To filter time zones by their UTC offset, simply add the offset for the time zones you want, for example, to get UTC -0500 you can use `/timezones/-0500` (-05, -5 are also valid).
+To filter time zones by their UTC offset, simply add the offset for the time zones you want, for example, to get UTC +0500 you can use `/timezones/+0500` (I.E., `http://localhost:8182/timezones/+0500`).
+Values of `+05`, `05`, `+500`, `500`, `+5` and `5` are also valid and yield the same results.

 #### Area
 This will return all the time zones of the requested area.

 Some time zones include an area and a location.
 For example, in the time zone named "America/New_York", "America" is the area and "New York" is the location.
-If you want to know all the time zones for an area, for example Antarctica, you can make a request to `/timezones/antarctica`.
+If you want to know all the time zones for an area, for example Antarctica, you can make a request to `/timezones/antarctica` (I.E., `http://localhost:8182/timezones/antarctica`).

 ### Display Help
-To display the above help at any time, you can use `/help` endpoint.
+To display the above help at any time, you can use `/help` endpoint (I.E., `http://localhost:8182/help`).

 ## Help and support
 If you need help or find a bug or would like to ask for a feature (you could build it, see